 - 1 teaspoon cumin.

 - 2 Tablespoons extra version olive oil.
 Note3

 - Salt to taste.

 - Soak chickpeas overnight in cold water with baking soda.

-- In your food processor add Chickpeas and two tablespoons of water and process scarping the sides and bottom of the bowl.
+- In your food processor add Chickpeas and two tablespoons of the cooled cooking water and process scarping the sides and bottom of the bowl.

-- Add tahini, lemon juice, vinegar, 2 tablespoons of water and mix until well incorporated and creamy.
+- Add tahini, lemon juice, vinegar and pulse until well incorporated and creamy.

 - Add garlic, cumin, salt, and mix.

-- If the mixture is too thick for your taste mix in the remaining 2 tablespoons of water.
+- If the mixture is too thick for your taste mix in the remaining 2 tablespoons of cooking water.